alexandrehpiva/timeout-loop/README.md

 yarn add timeout-loop
 ```

+## Dist target
+Since 1.2.0 version, the project is released in ES6 for compatibility (previous versions were targeted to ESNext).

 ## Examples

 The nicer thing is that it can be awaited:

 ```js
 import timeoutLoop from 'timeout-loop'